-The defining feature of eukaryotic cells is the presence of numerous organelles, each of which provides the optimal membrane surface and enclosed environment for specific cellular processes.
-The precise lipid and protein composition of membranes and the formation of sub-domains within them play essential roles in regulating organelle-specific reactions.
-Membrane composition is also crucial to inter-organelle trafficking and signaling.
+The defining feature of eukaryotic cells is the presence of numerous organelles.
+Defined by their membrane composition, each provides the optimal environment for specific cellular processes.
+The precise lipid and protein composition of organelle membranes, and the formation of sub-domains within them, are essential to all cellular processes.

 Copyright © 2003-2013 Molecular & Cellular Biology Program, University of Washington

 Fred Hutchison Cancer Research Center | University of Washington

 Institute for Systems Biology | Seattle Biomed